knative/community/working-groups/kafka/CHARTER.md

 # In Scope

-* Maintain a roadmap that covers all the Kafka based projects within knative-sandbox.
+* Maintain a roadmap that covers all the Kafka based projects within knative-extensions.
 * Funnel the feedback of Kafka eventing components and surface that to other working groups (e.g. to unblock a specific feature development or enhance the user experience of Kafka based Eventing components)
 * Work with the Docs WG to maintain and enhance the Kafka components docs.
 * Maintain a guide that helps Eventing users understand the differences between existing Kafka components and how to choose between them.